-- \ Less than 1% of our outstanding shares. - (1) Unless otherwise indicated, such person's address is c/o JAKKS Pacific, Inc., 22619 Pacific Coast Highway, Malibu, California 90265. - (2) The number of shares of common stock beneficially owned by each person or entity is determined under the rules promulgated by the Securities and Exchange Commission.
+- Less than 1% of our outstanding shares. - (1) Unless otherwise indicated, such person's address is c/o JAKKS Pacific, Inc., 22619 Pacific Coast Highway, Malibu, California 90265. - (2) The number of shares of common stock beneficially owned by each person or entity is determined under the rules promulgated by the Securities and Exchange Commission.
 Under such rules, beneficial ownership includes any shares as to which the person or entity has sole or shared voting power or investment power.
 The percentage of our outstanding shares is calculated by including among the shares owned by such person any shares which such person or entity has the right to acquire within 60 days after October 11, 2013.
-The inclusion herein of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (3) Except as otherwise indicated, exercises sole voting power and sole investment power with respect to such shares. - (4) Does not include any shares of common stock issuable upon the conversion of \$39.0 million of our 4.50% convertible senior notes due 2014, initially convertible at the rate of 63.2091 shares of common stock per \$1,000 principal amount at issuance of the notes (but subject to adjustment under certain circumstances as described in the notes) nor any shares of common stock per \$1,000 principal amount at issuance of the notes (but subject to adjustment under certain circumstances as described in the notes). - (5) The address of Dr. Patrick Soon-Shiong is 10182 Culver Blvd., Culver City, CA 90232.
+The inclusion herein of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (3) Except as otherwise indicated, exercises sole voting power and sole investment power with respect to such shares. - (4) Does not include any shares of common stock issuable upon the conversion of \$100.0 million of our 4.25% convertible senior notes due 2018, initially convertible at the rate of 114.3674 shares of common stock per \$1,000 principal amount at issuance of the notes (but subject to adjustment under certain circumstances as described in the notes) nor any shares of common stock issuable upon the conversion of \$115.0 million of our 4.875% convertible senior notes due 2020, initially convertible at the rate of 103.7613 shares of common stock per \$1,000 principal amount at issuance of the notes (but subject to adjustment under certain circumstances as described in the notes).
+Does include 3,112,840 shares of common stock repurchased by the Company under a prepaid forward purchase contract under which no shares have been returned to the Company. - (5) The address of Dr. Patrick Soon-Shiong is 10182 Culver Blvd., Culver City, CA 90232.
 Includes 1,500,000 shares underlying a warrant owned by an affiliate.
 Except for 239,622 shares, and the shares underlying the warrant, all of the shares are owned jointly with California Capital Z, LLC.
-All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13D/A filed on July 22, 2013. - (6) The address of Investco Ltd. Is 1555 Peachtree Street NE; Atlanta, GA 30309.
-All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13G/A filed on February 5, 2014. - (7) The address of Dimensional Fund Advisors LP (formerly known as Dimensional Fund Advisors, Inc.) is Palisades West, Building One, 6300 Bee Cove Road, Austin, TX 78746.
-Possesses sole voting power over 1,798,102 shares.
-All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13G/A filed on February 10, 2014.
+All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13D/A filed on July 22, 2013. - (6) The address of Southpaw Asset Management LP is 2 Greenwich Office Park, Greenwich, CT 06831.
+Possesses joint voting and dispositive power with respect to all of such shares and all of the reported shares underlie presently convertible notes.
+All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13G filed on February 17, 2015. - (7) The address of Dimensional Fund Advisors LP (formerly known as Dimensional Fund Advisors, Inc.) is Building One, 6300 Bee Cove Road, Austin, TX 78746.
+Possesses sole voting power over 1,712,574 shares and sole dispositive power over 1,725,969 shares.
+All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13G/A filed on February 5, 2015.